aswinkaliesgit/Dataflow_architecture/README.md

-# Demonstration of DataFlow Architecture using MAT-MUL op
+# Demonstration of Threadpooling using MAT-MUL op

 ## Description